Adam Kingl is an expert and keynote speaker on the future of business.

 Navigating The Great Resignation

-Sparking Success: Why every leader needs to develop a creative mindset
+Sparking Success: Why every leader needs to Develop a creative mindset

-Almost 80% of CEOs identify innovation and creativity as a top-three priority, yet 94% of employees report that their companies are poor in those areas.
+Almost 80% of CEOs identify innovation and creativity as top-three priorities, yet 94% of employees report that their companies are poor in those areas.
 There is no larger gap between aspiration and reality in business today.
 During Adam’s Sparking Success presentation, he uncovers the importance of creativity as a tool for innovation and demonstrates how it can be a driving factor for success.
 You need to spark your creative outlook to adapt to fast-moving trends and disruptions in the modern business landscape.

 Discover how to become a dynamic, creative and empathetic leader through Sparking Success.